isislab-unisa/dmason/src/main/java/it/isislab/dmason/sim/field/network/kway/README.md

 The execution of these algorithms will produce in output a file ***.part.numberOfComponents**, where each line, representing a vertex, contains the id of the belonging partition of the vertex.

-To perform the creation of the supergraph, we have considered:
+To perform the creation of the supergraph we have considered:
 * that all nodes belonging to the same partition will be inserted in the same supervertex
 * each partition as a supervertex